Posted: Fri 29th Jul 2022

 The platform is very visual and allows users to find out more about things they love, want to plan, aspire to and create.
 It really could be anything from a midweek, gluten-free recipe to an idea for a potting table.

-If your post resonates with the user, they can click on a link to visit your website.
+If a post resonates with the user, they can click on a link to visit your website.
 This can generate a huge amount of web traffic and gives your content a much longer life.
 The average lifespan for an Instagram post is 24 hours, a tweet's is eight minutes and a Facebook post lasts a few hours.
 A Pinterest Pin, on the other hand, has an infinite lifespan.

 Most searches on Pinterest are unbranded, which makes it a good target for small businesses.
 People want to know about a particular topic, so they'll search for "handbag" rather than include a well-known brand like "Louis Vuitton".